 Sarah Tallman was born and raised in the state of Colorado.
-With a passion and a flair for the dramatic, her early training not only pushed her through the rigors of classical ballet, but also delightfully exposed her to music and theatrics.
-Her early training afforded her the opportunity to study with Cheri Noble, Arthur Leeth, and Jeff Rockland.
+With a passion and a flair for the dramatic, her early training pushed her through the rigors of classical ballet, and delightfully exposed her to music and theatrics.
+Sarah has studied with Cheri Noble, Lizanne McAdams-Graham, Arthur Leeth, and Jeff Rockland.
 Sarah holds a BA in Dance Performance and Choreography from the University of Northern Colorado.
 She has participated in the Inside ODC workshop, Baardar Danse Akadamiet in Oslo, Norway and Perry Mansfield Performing Arts School.

 Under the general and artistic direction of Pelham Pearce, Sarah has danced as a Principal Artist with Central City Opera.
 She has powerfully performed to critical acclaim in Danny Pelzig's Carmen, as “Anna II” in Ken Cazan's Seven Deadly Sins and “Dream Laurey” in Ken Cazan's and Danny Pelzig's Oklahoma!.

-Currently in her eleventh season with Wonderbound she has danced numerous leading roles by award winning Artistic Director and Choreographer Garrett Ammon.
+Currently in her 15th season with Wonderbound she has danced numerous leading roles by award winning Artistic Director and Choreographer Garrett Ammon.
 Her experiences at Wonderbound have allowed her to work and collaborate alongside musicians, poets, mentalists, and visual artists.
 Since joining Wonderbound, her technical prowess and performance has been guided and largely influenced by Producing Director and Ballet Mistress, Dawn Fay.
-Sarah has been featured in world premiers by Alex Ketley, Maurya Kerr, Amy Seiwert, Mark Godden, Ma Cong and Lauri Stallings.
+Sarah has been featured in world premiers by Robert Mills, Alex Ketley, Maurya Kerr, Amy Seiwert, Mark Godden, Ma Cong and Lauri Stallings.